 In a small bowl, add the wasabi powder with equal parts water and mix well to form a paste.
 Add that to your mayo.

 Now, go ahead and mix the wasabi mayo with the canned tuna in a bowl.

-Once your sushi pizzas are done crisping, add them to your plate.
-Drizzle with the easy 3 ingredient dressing you just made.
+Once your sushi pizzas are done crisping, add them to a plate.
+Drizzle with the dressing you just made.

 Layer the cucumber, followed by the avocado, tuna, watermelon radish and nori.
 If you want to get extra fancy and delicious, add some furikake or toasted sesame seeds on top, along with some green onion.

-Use what you have on hand, and feel free to make this your own.
+Use Your Own Toppings: use what you have on hand, and feel free to make this your own.
 Again, the only thing I recommend is making sure you have sushi rice on hand to make this crispy sushi rice.

 If you make this spicy tuna on crispy rice please let me know by tagging me on Instagram.
 Or you could leave a rating and/or review below!
 It truly means so much to me when I hear from you.

 This post contains affiliate links, which means I may receive a small commission at no extra cost to you.
 I only share products and services I have personally used and love.
 Disclosure here.

 Everything you want in a sushi roll, without all the work!
 This spicy tuna on crispy rice has crunch, flavour and tastes like a sushi pizza.